eProsima/Fast-DDS-docs/docs/use-cases.rst

 Once the *server* is created it generates a *server-<GUIDPREFIX>.db* (*exempli gratia server-73-65-72-76-65-72-63-6C-69-65-6E-74.db*) on its process working directory.

-If we want to start anew we must remove the file in order to prevent old discovery info from being loaded.
+In order to start afresh, that is without deserialize any discovery info, the old backup file must be removed or renamed before launching the server.

 .. _discovery_server_partitioning_setup: